United States Total Fertility Rate Increases

 If not for immigration, the U.S. population would merely be replacing itself.
 In future years the birth rates will likely be declining, along with world birth rates in general.
 Because many have been indoctrinated with the “population explosion” myth it will be difficult to convince sufficient numbers that there is even a problem with low birth rates.
 What is required is an emphasis on family and the preciousness of children.
 Governments need to be friendly towards traditional marriage and encourage all to support family life.

-The Family: The Hope for the Future of Nations.
+The Family: The Hope for the Future of Nations — Happiness and the future is linked to children.

 400 Million People Can’t Be Wrong — Why America’s new baby boom bodes well for our future.